Lyears/Chinese-WestLaw-Web-Search-Mining/README.md

 ```

 Before building the project, please also set up the environment variable `WSM_ROOT_DIR` in your shell.
-This directory is the home path for all other resources, such as dataset and all the indexes constructed.
+This directory is the home path for all other resources, such as dataset and all the indices constructed.

 ```
 export WSM_ROOT_DIR=/your/path/to/all/resources